 How to Dry Herbs in the Oven

 The leaves of herbs such as sage, mint, rosemary, thyme and parsley, stripped from their stalks, are ideal for oven drying.
 Space out leaves on a muslin-covered tray in an oven set to the lowest possible temperature.
 High temperatures will drive off the fragrant essential oils.
 Leave the door ajar to allow moisture to escape.

-No matter what method of drying you use, the packing and storing process is the same.
+No matter what method you use to dry herbs, the packing and storing process is the same.
+Strip the leaves from the tough stems.
+Working with 1 herb at a time, crush the leaves into pieces of the desired size.
 Simply crumble the dried herbs with your fingers, and discard the hard leafstalks and midribs.
 Store in small airtight containers, preferably made of pottery or opaque glass.
 If you use clear glass containers, store them in a dark place so the herbs don’t lose their color.

 Keep in mind that dried herbs are suitable only for cooked foods, and take note: Drying concentrates the flavors, so you don’t need to use as much in recipes.
 If a recipe calls for a specific measurement of fresh herbs, use one-third that amount of dried herbs instead.

 If you prefer ground herbs, you can whir the dried herbs in a clean electric coffee grinder.
 Pack the grinder as full as you can get it.
 Grind until the leaves are reduced to the desired fineness.
 It helps to hold the grinder and shake it a little as it grinds.
 If there are tough bits of stem remaining, sift the herbs through a fine sieve to remove them.
 Store in air-tight jars in a cool, dark place for maximum freshness.

 How to Make Flavored Oils with Dried Herbs